wildoracle/beepy/README.md

 <h1>Give your Beepy a fresh start!</h1>
-<h3>Step 1: DON'T follow the official steps in the link below, but instead take the steps I'm sharing here to install Ardangelo aka Excel's drivers and firmware using my custom script.</h3>
+<h3>DON'T follow the "official" steps in the link below, but instead take the steps I'm sharing here to install Ardangelo aka Excel's drivers and firmware using my custom script.</h3>
 This started as a personal log of what build files worked and documentation for the https://beepy.sqfmi.com/docs/getting-started

 ----------------------------------------------------------------